pedryx/modest-metropolis/README.md

 # About
-Simple managment game similiar to Anno-like games.
-Player builds buildings for resources, in order to produce more resources and build more buildings.
-Some buildings requires more advanced citizens which can be build only if certain criteria are satisfied.
+Simple management game similar to Anno-like games.
+Players build buildings for resources to produce more resources and build more buildings.
+Some buildings require more advanced citizens which can be built only if certain criteria are satisfied.

+# Plans
+The project uses the following Trello board for planning: https://trello.com/b/MwfkBXUo/modest-metropolis